adhityaraar/sql-generator/readme.md

 # Demo purposes:
-Deal with multiple tables with watsonx.ai by converting SQL to human language
+Using WatsonX.ai to integrate with multiple tables by converting SQL commands to human language

 ![top](./images/architecture.png)